templer81/githubrepo/README.md

 # README.MD

-Don't tell you are you actually reading this ?
+Don't tell me are you actually reading this ?

 Shame on you !!